sumitmundra/AFSpritz/README.md

 AFSpritz
 =======================

-A complete Spritz SDK for iOS
+A complete Spritz SDK for iOS.
+Spritz is a brand new revolutionary reading method, that will help you out to improve your number of words per minute (wpm).
+You can find the Spritz project at [spritzinc.com](http://spritzinc.com).

 ![alt text](https://raw.github.com/AlvaroFranco/AFSpritz/master/example.gif "Example")